-Gwent Levels: Whitson SSSI is possibly the most 'rural' of the suite of Gwent Levels: SSSIs in that is does not suffer from the pressures of development to the same extent as some of the other SSSIs.
-However, CCW acknowledge that pressure on the SSSI does exist in the form of caravan storage, agricultural diversification and small-scale developments within Whitson village.
-It is also worth noting that the proposed redevelopment of Llanwern on the edge of the SSSI and the possible new M4 road will present further challenges to the SSSI in the future.
+Gwent Levels: Nash and Goldcliff SSSI is one of the more 'rural' of the suite of Gwent Levels: SSSIs in that is does not suffer from the pressures of development to the same extent as some of the other SSSIs.
+However, CCW acknowledge that pressure on the SSSI does exist as a large portion of the site is still nominally allocated for development in strategic documents such as the Newport Unitary Development Plan.
+CCW are working with Newport City Council to prevent further land allocation for development within the SSSI.
+The proposed new M4 road will present further challenges to the SSSI in the future.

-CCW are working with Newport City Council to prevent further land allocation for development within the SSSI in strategic documents such as the Unitary Development Plan.
 We are also working with the Council, developers, owners and other relevant bodies to ensure that where development does take place the special interests of the SSSI are conserved and enhanced.